ccampbell04/TweetBot/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Although the bot runs currently there are some future changes which could be beneficial:
-- Currently if a user uploads an image to discord the account tweets
+- Currently if a user uploads an image to discord the account tweets the blank template of, DiscordUsername says.
-  > DiscordUsername says
 I am unsure if posting an image is possible and, if not, I would like to implement a change which asks the user for a valid input
 - Also I am experiencing a bug where the program crashes if a tweet that has already been made is inputted
 - One final change could be adding a feature to allow the bot to read tweets into the discord from the accounts feed